ChrisBarton107/Pewlett-Hackard-Analysis/README.md

 - Senior Engineer, Senior Staff, and Engineer lose the most employees to retirement
 - Managers lose the least amount of employees to retirement
+- 64% of retiring employees (Senior Engineer & Senior Staff) carry senior titles
+- A majority of employees eligible for the mentorship program carry senior titles

 ## Summary<br>